VisionLabs/torch-opencv/README.md

 -- This transformation matrix M has only rotation and scaling.
 You can add translation by adding [tx ty] to the last column of M.

 -- get transformed image
-dsize = cv.Size{width, height}--Not provided or zero then uses source image size dst = cv.warpAffine{src=src, M=M, dsize=dsize, flags=cv.INTER_LINEAR}
+dsize = cv.Size{width, height} -- if not provided or zero then uses source image size dst = cv.warpAffine{src=src, M=M, dsize=dsize, flags=cv.INTER_LINEAR}
 print(dst:size())